 The definition says nothing concrete about the time scale of operations, except (4) which is explicitly permitting a relatively coarse timescale for replicas.
 We are explicitly encouraged to implement certain operations, such as background data migration, in a rather long timescale (from a human point of view).
-This bears an opportunity for major cost reduction (see relaxation of realtime requirements in section Kirchhoff's Law: Suitability of Storage Networks), as well as improving reliability by decreasing dependencies from (hidden) SPOFs3 = Single Points Of Failure.
+This bears an opportunity for major cost reduction (see relaxation of realtime requirements in section Kirchhoff's Law: Suitability of Storage Networks), as well as improving reliability by decreasing dependencies from (hidden) $SPOFs^c = Single Points Of Failure$.

-Example 3.1: Replication network failures
+Example 3.1: In-Datacenter storage network failures